Python and APIs: Interacting with Web Services

 Python provides several libraries and modules that make it easy to interact with web services using APIs.
 One of the most commonly used libraries for this purpose is requests.

 The requests library allows us to send HTTP requests to web services and handle their responses.
-It provides an intuitive and simple to operate interface, making it convenient for developers to work with APIs.
+It provides an intuitive and effortless to handle interface, making it convenient for developers to work with APIs.

 Let’s start by making a simple GET request to a web service using the requests library: